 You can also accept online payments in seconds via Synder (a useful option for restaurants would be creating an instant checkout on your website for deliveries and your e-shop without needing any coding skills).

 Hungry for more? (pun intended) Check out additional automation options.
-We hope that by using this guideline you can clarify your bookkeeping strategy and focus on those things that contribute to the growth of your business.
+We hope that by using these guidelines you can clarify your bookkeeping strategy and focus on sales and other things that contribute to the growth of your business.